Xtrah/IT1901/README.md

 ## About

-This repository contains the "Logger" JavaFX app, an app to register a user's visits to rooms and see an overview of all their visits.
+This repository contains the **Logger** JavaFX app, an app to register a user's visits to rooms and see an overview of all their visits.

-The app is located in [logger/src](logger/src), while tests are located in [logger/test](logger/test).
+The app is located in [logger](logger).
 The repository also includes Gitpod configuration files and a [.gitignore](.gitignore) file for Java development.

 ## Developer installation